philipmat/philipmat.github.io/projects/index.markdown

 layout: page
 ---

-Here are some projects I worked on:
+Here are some (public) projects I worked on:

 ### In the lab (alpha stage)